-Philip Zegerman PhD, AICR Research Fellow, Member of the Department of Zoology.
+Philip Zegerman PhD, AICR Research Fellow, Member of the Department of Biochemistry.

-To successfully pass on its genetic information, every cell must make a perfect duplicate of the genome in every cell cycle.
-Failure to copy every chromosome faithfully leads to genomic instability, which is the cause of cancer.
-As a result, replication initiation is strictly regulated, both within the normal cell cycle and after DNA damage.We are interested in how this regulation of DNA replication is achieved in eukaryotes during the cell cycle and when replication forks stall.
+To successfully pass on their genetic information, every organism must make a perfect duplicate of their genome in every cell cycle.
+Failure to copy every chromosome faithfully leads to genomic instability, which is the root cause of cancer.
+As a result, the process of DNA replication must be strictly regulated, within the normal cell cycle, after DNA damage and during development.
+Our research takes advantage of a wide variety of organisms to understand the molecular mechanism of how this strict regulation of DNA replication is achieved.

 • Mantiero D, Mackenzie A, Donaldson A and Zegerman P (2011) Limiting factors execute the temporal programme of origin firing in budding yeast.
 EMBO J, 23, 4805-4814